renegadevi/mac-app-collection.gitlab.io/README.md

 ## Help me improve the list

 This list is by no mean perfect.
-If you want to add a software to the list or change things up, please give me feedback trough the links in the top right coner or suggest a change on the specific category page.
-Check out the webstie for more information about curation of the software.
+If you want to add a software to the list or change things up, please make a issue here on GitLab with the "Application Suggestion" template. https://gitlab.com/renegadevi/mac-app-collection/-/issues/new

 ## License